oasisprotocol/oasis-sdk/client-sdk/ts-web/core/docs/getting-started.md

 ## Configuring Envoy

-Notably, need to configure a route to forward requests from the distinctly browser-compatible gRPC-web protocol to the Unix domain socket in native gRPC.
+Notably, you need to configure a route to forward requests from the distinctly browser-compatible gRPC-web protocol to the Unix domain socket in native gRPC.

 See [our sample configuration](../playground/sample-envoy.yaml) for one way to